 About the Program

-The American Lung Association in Colorado’s ONE Step program provides Early Childhood Educators and organizations serving low income parents with training and resources on Asthma and Secondhand Smoke (SHS).
-Using health focused messaging about removing asthma triggers and environmental tobacco (including e-cigarette) smoke from their homes, this program will equip ECEs with the knowledge and confidence to educate parents about the dangers of Secondhand Smoke and how protecting their child’s health can be achieved in ONE Step.
+The American Lung Association in Colorado’s ONE Step program provides Early Childhood Educators (ECEs)and organizations serving low income parents with training and resources on Asthma and Secondhand Smoke (SHS).
+Using health focused messaging about removing asthma triggers and environmental tobacco (including e-cigarette) smoke from their homes, this program will equip ECEs with the knowledge and confidence to connect with parents about the dangers of SHS and how protecting their child’s health can begin with one simple step.

 ONE Step training is available in-person and online; both are free for trainees.

 - To take the online training, click HERE.
 Scroll down to “I am a new user” and click “New user registration,” complete the new user registration fields and begin your training, right away.